purpleKarrot Gedankenexperimente

 True if the given string or variable's value is lexicographically equal to the string or variable on the right.

-Both operands are interpreted as a variable when it is defined and as a string literal when it is not.
-Depending on whether there is a variable with the name Darwin defined, the second operand is evaluated to the value of that variable or as the string literal "Darwin".
+Each operand is interpreted as a variable if it is defined, or as a string literal if it is not.
+If there is a variable named Darwin defined, the second operand is evaluated to the value of that variable; otherwise, it is treated as the string literal "Darwin".

 That means, with the following two variable definitions: